snap-stanford/plurel/README.md

 This repository provides a reference implementation for the paper [PluRel: Synthetic Data unlocks Scaling Laws for Relational Foundation Models](https://arxiv.org/abs/2602.04029).

+The architecture and training code is an improved version of [the original implementation](https://github.com/snap-stanford/relational-transformer), for the ICLR 2026 paper [Relational Transformer: Toward Zero-Shot Foundation Models for Relational Data](https://arxiv.org/abs/2510.06377).

 ## Overview

 PluRel is a framework for synthesizing diverse multi-tabular relational databases using Structural Causal Models (SCMs).
 This repository provides: